jazzband/django-admin-sortable/README.rst

 django-admin-sortable is currently used in production.

-What’s new in 2.1.11?
+What’s new in 2.1.12?
 ~~~~~~~~~~~~~~~~~~~~~

--  Fixed missing `csrfmiddlewaretoken` in Ajax POST data.
-This affects Django 2.1.4 and higher.
+-  Fixed multiple list filter issue that was causing incorrect sortable objects to be displayed

 Future
 ~~~~~~